ATI Sports Medicine Offers Tips to Stay Safe

 ATI Physical Therapy is a nationally recognized comprehensive rehabilitation provider, specializing in research-based physical therapy and sports medicine.
 Known for exceptional results, personalized care, an inviting and energetic staff, and state-of-the-art equipment, ATI is taking physical therapy to a higher level.

-If an injury is sidelining you, visit our Greenfield clinic at 4861 S. 27th Street for a complimentary injury screening.
+ATI has two Waukesha locations: 2835 Grandview Blvd., Pewaukee and 1111 Delafield Street.
+If an injury is sidelining you, visit our clinics for a complimentary injury screening.
 For a complete list of locations, visit www.ATIpt.com.